FilippoBovo/production-data-science/tutorial/a-setup/README.md

   > pip install pypandoc
   > ```

   Since files called [`README.md`](README.md) are automatically displayed by GitHub as webpage descriptions, [`README.md`](README.md) has been used for the content that you are reading in this moment.
-Instead of this, you may start this file with,
+In your case, instead, you may start this file with,

   ```markdown
   # Analysis of the Titanic dataset

   This projects aims at analysing Kaggle's Titanic dataset and build a predictive model for the Titanic data science challenge.
   ```

   and add information as the project progresses.

-Having created the above files, we can install the local `titanic/` package in [development mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs),
+Having created the above files, we can install the local [`titanic/`](titanic) package in [development mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs),

 ```shell
 pip install -e .
 ```

-The option `-e`, standing for `--editable`, installs the package in [development mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs), that is, [using a symlink](http://python-packaging.readthedocs.io/en/latest/minimal.html#creating-the-scaffolding) to the local `titanic/` folder so that we can develop the package while it is installed.
+The option `-e`, standing for `--editable`, installs the package in [development mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs), that is, [using a symlink](http://python-packaging.readthedocs.io/en/latest/minimal.html#creating-the-scaffolding) to the local [`titanic/`](titanic) folder so that we can develop the package while it is installed.
 We use `.` to indicate the folder where [`setup.py`](setup.py) is.

 In addition to the Python package structure just created for automation and productionisation, we need a folder that will contain exploratory analyses and a folder where to store data to be used _only for development_ through exploration.
-For these, we create the folders [`exploration/`](exploration) and [`exploration/data/`](exploration/data), which should be left outside of the package, as the package should only contain elements aimed at production.
+For these, we create the folders [`exploration/`](exploration) and [`exploration/data/`](exploration/data), which should be left outside of the package [`titanic/`](titanic), as the package should only contain elements aimed at production.
 For the data, download `train.csv` from the [Titanic data science competition page](https://www.kaggle.com/c/titanic/data), rename it to  `titanic.csv` and store it in [`exploration/data/`](exploration/data).

 > Note that in this case the data, being small, is store directly in our project folder.
 If the data is big or is confidential, it should be stored in different places, for example in a secure cloud location.

-> It is good to create `README.md`  files in the [`data`](data) and  [`exploration`](exploration) folders when something about the data and exploration should be told, like good practices and conventions.
+> It is good to create `README.md`  files in the [`exploration/`](exploration) and [`exploration/data/`](exploration/data) folders when something about the data and exploration should be told, like good practices and conventions.
 For example, it may be useful to store data in zip archives to save some space, and this should be written in  `README.md` so that other people will be consistent with the choice.

 Putting all together, we get the following project structure.